 The Company has in prior years granted SARs to certain Named Executive Officers.
 The use of SARs as a long-term incentive enabled the Company to preserve share capacity under the SOP while continuing to align employee incentives with the performance of the Company's Common Shares and shareholders' interests.
-The SARs entitle recipients to receive cash from the Company for any increase in the Fair Market Value of the Common Shares from the Fair Market Value on the date of grant to the date of exercise of the SARs.
-The terms of SARs granted are described below in "Employment Agreements and Potential Payments upon Termination or Change-in-Control".
+The SARs entitle recipients to receive cash from the Company for any increase in the fair market value of the Common Shares from the fair market value on the date of grant to the date of exercise of the SARs.
+The terms of SARs granted to Named Executive Officers are described below in "Employment Agreements and Potential Payments upon Termination or Change-in-Control".
 Factors the Company considered in deciding whether and how many SARs to grant to Named Executive Officers included the relevant Executive's role and responsibilities and the financial and accounting impact of the SARs on the Company.